 Step I (creating an implant) - the shape of the implant is determined based on the template that spans the defective portion, and data representing the implant shape can then be manufactured or printed on a 3D rendering device.
-EX-1001 8:47-9:50; EX-1003 ¶32.
+EX-1001 10:30-11:38; EX-1003 ¶32.

-In comparison to the high-level steps recited in the Challenged Claims, the patent's "Detailed Description of the Preferred Embodiments" is complex, spanning twenty-six columns and forty-four figures.
+In comparison to the high-level steps recited in the Challenged Claims and mirrored in FIG. 2, the patent's "Detailed Description of the Preferred Embodiments" is complex, spanning thirty-five columns and forty-nine figures.
 The description of FIG. 2 occupies but a single one of those columns.
-The remaining twenty-five columns are devoted to three mathematically-intensive algorithms that correspond to some of the high-level steps of FIG. 2, but are not claimed: (1) an image segmentation algorithm, referred to as a "Self-Organizing Feature Map" (or "SOFM"); (2) a "Simulated Annealing-based Surface Extraction" ("SASE") algorithm for extracting and rendering surfaces from the segmented data, and performing the "superimposing" step; and (3) a surface averaging algorithm for generating an "average" template based on data from multiple subjects, referred to as "SSA".
-EX-1001 9:52-35:51; EX-1003 ¶33.
+The remaining thirty-four columns are devoted to three mathematically-intensive algorithms that correspond to some of the high-level steps of FIG 2, but are not claimed: (1) an image segmentation algorithm, referred to as a "Self-Organizing Feature Map" (or "SOFM"); (2) a "Simulated Annealing-based Surface Extraction" ("SASE") algorithm for extracting and rendering surfaces from the segmented data, and performing the "superimposing" step; and (3) a surface averaging algorithm for generating an "average" template based on data from multiple subjects, referred to as "SSA".
+EX-1001 11:40-46:4; EX-1003 ¶33.

-Despite the great detail provided for each algorithm, the provisional applications to which the patent claims priority admits that the SOFM, SASE and

-SSA algorithms are merely incremental improvements over "conventional" and "known" processes for performing their respective functions.
+Despite the great detail provided for each algorithm, the provisional applications to which the patent claims priority admits that the SOFM, SASE and SSA algorithms are merely incremental improvements over "conventional" and "known" processes for performing their respective functions.
 EX-1004 pp.1-7, 24-25; EX-1005 pp.1-4; EX-1006 pp.1-5.
 Significantly, none of the incremental improvements implemented by the SOFM, SASE and SSA algorithms are recited in the Challenged Claims.
 EX-1003 ¶34.

 VI.
-THE '920 PATENT PROSECUTION HISTORY
+THE '302 PATENT PROSECUTION HISTORY